 Arriving in Tucson.

 Now, I’ll return to Tucson.
-For my first two nights I’d arranged a stay through Airbnb and, since I had a late afternoon check-in, my host Carolyn suggested I might want to take a drive up Mt.
-Lemmon.
+For my first two nights I’d arranged a stay through Airbnb and, since I had a late afternoon check-in, my host Carolyn suggested I might want to take a drive up Mount Lemmon.
 But first, I wanted to get a look at the Rattlesnake Bridge.
 This pedestrian and cycling bridge (Tucson seemed generally friendly to both pedestrians and cyclists, by the way) crosses Broadway Boulevard near state route 210.
 Apparently, it was built with public arts funding as a high concept project.
 One report I read noted that, at one time, sensors lit the eyes and rattled the tail but that wasn’t the case on the day of my visit.
 (Please note that, if you want to see more pictorial details, you can see an uncompressed version of any photograph by clicking on it.)

 Mount Lemmon sits a bit northeast of central Tucson in the Santa Catalina Mountains.
 It’s accessible by a single multi-named two-lane road that was 18 or 20 miles from my location at the bridge.
 The climb starts at Tanque Verde Road as Catalina Highway.
-At some point, the name changes to Mt.
-Lemmon Highway then changes again to General Hitchcock Highway.
+At some point, the name changes to Mount Lemmon Highway then changes again to General Hitchcock Highway.
 The route is also known as the Sky Island Parkway and has been designated as a National Scenic Byway.

-What makes Mt.
-Lemmon zesty?
+What makes Mount Lemmon zesty?

 If someone took off in a parachute or parasail from the top of Mount Lemmon and could glide in a direct line to the starting point of the Catalina Highway, they would descend more than 6,000 feet and travel about 12 miles.
 If they rode a bicycle down the road, they would descend the same 6,000 feet but would travel 27 miles.
-What makes the drive up (or down) Mt.
-Lemmon so fascinating is what happens over those 27 miles.
+What makes the drive up (or down) Mount Lemmon so fascinating is what happens over those 27 miles.

 The mountain draws its name from Sara Allen Lemmon nee Plummer.
 Sara Plummer was a botanist and an adventurous soul who found a match in her husband John Gill Lemmon who was, like Sara, an adventurous botanist.
 While honeymooning near Tucson in 1881, the couple decided to try to scale the tallest peak in the Santa Catalina Mountains – called Babad Do’ag in the native O’odham language.

-After several failed attempts, and hearing that the north face of the mountain wasn’t as steep as the southern side, the Lemmons enlisted the help of a local rancher, E.O.
-Stratton, who helped them find a path to the mountain’s summit.
-Along the way, the Lemmons collected several new species of ferns and flowering plants that John would later classify and, by doing so, earn his spot in the biology texts while conveniently overlooking the work his wife had done.
+After several failed attempts, and hearing that the north face of the mountain wasn’t as steep as the southern side, the Lemmons enlisted the help of a local rancher, E O Stratton, who helped them find a path to the mountain’s summit. Â Along the way, the Lemmons collected several new species of ferns and flowering plants that John would later classify and, by doing so, earn his spot in the biology texts while conveniently overlooking the work his wife had done.
 (She was responsible for the designation of the golden poppy as California’s state flower.)

 The two pines are closely related and some botanists consider the Arizona pine a variant of the Ponderosa pine.
 Interestingly, the bark on Ponderosas changes color as the trees age.
 The younger pines have black bark that gradually turns yellow as the trees mature.
 Better still than this color change for people driving to the top of Mount Lemmon, is the scent the trees produce.
 Some people say you need to get up close and personal with the trees but for me, as I drove up the mountain with my windows open, the scent of vanilla was apparent.
 For some people, the smell is said to be more like butterscotch and for others, coconut.
 My guess is that however you perceive the scent, you’ll enjoy it.

 Note: In keeping with my 2022-2023 reformation of the blog into shorter entries, backdated to maintain their sequence, any comments on this post might pertain to its new configuration.
-See the explanation in the post Conventions and Conversions.
+See the full explanation in the post Conventions and Conversions.

 Todd.
 The pictures of the ghost horses are so cool.
 I’ve done some traveling out west but have never seen the bridge or the horses.
 I guess I need to go back and do a little more sightseeing.